 • When the dotted line (Intrinsic Value) is below the blue bars (trading range) the company looks to be overvalued.

 Applied Finance has estimated an intrinsic value for each company in its database, on a weekly basis for over two decades, leading to over 20,000,000 company specific valuations.
 This rich research asset enables Applied Finance to better understand its investment decisions relative to other investment managers.
 It’s an Analytical Advantage no other firm comes close to replicating.

-While others chase returns, Applied Finance knows that patience is required for the intrinsic value gap to close.
+While most investors chase returns, patience is required for the intrinsic value gap to close.